WallarooLabs/wally/intro.md

 ## Supported development environments

-It is currently possible to develop Wallaroo applications on MacOS, Linux or Windows.
-This guide has installation instructions for MacOS, Ubuntu Linux, and Windows 10 Pro via Bash/WSL.
+It is currently possible to develop Wallaroo applications on MacOS and Linux.
+This guide has installation instructions for MacOS, and Ubuntu Linux.
 It's assumed if you are using a different Linux distribution that you are able to translate the Ubuntu instructions to your distribution of choice.

 ## What to Expect